rdudeney/p3/peer-review.md

 There are no inconsistencies between the code and the course notes generally.
 The code is well organized.

 This user did not immediately understand what was going on with the code.
 More detailed comments and at least one set of more descriptive variable names would have assisted this user in understanding the code.
 The user was able to understand the inverse relationship between the Z-position and the Scale by observing the data displayed on the interface.
-This was useful, but this user would have benefited from more explanation.
+This was useful.
+This user would have benefited from more explanation.

 ## 6. Misc
-This user really enjoyed this app.
-The programmer clearly has great understanding of the Parallax scrolling, and great skill in creating a useful demonstration interface.
+The programmer clearly has great understanding of Parallax scrolling, and great skill in creating a useful demonstration interface.